Policy on Math Courses for Non-Matriculated Students

 3. If prerequisites have been met and non-matriculated students are eligible to enroll in the course, obtain an instructor's signature on your Registration approval form.
 Note: Instructor names appear in the time schedule approximately 2 weeks before the quarter begins.

-4. During the first week of the quarter, visit the Office of Student Services, located in C-36 Padelford Hall, to obtain the required departmental signature.
+4. The week before class starts through the first week of class, visit the Office of Student Services, located in C-36 Padelford Hall, to obtain the required departmental signature.

 An instructor or departmental signature does not guarantee that you will be able to enroll in the course.
 There MUST be space available for non-matriculated students to be added, and you must meet the prerequisite requirements.